Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsection{Limitations \& Lessons Learned}

-To make the system work well in practice, the graph's initialization must be handled carefully, primarily when it is run online.
-The optimization problem can be rendered ill-posed without any heuristically added state-prior at the start.
-Assuming the robot is static at the beginning of the operation is a helpful assumption but sometimes too strict in practice when initializing the graph in motion.
-A compromise is to constrain the state but with reasonably high uncertainty, allowing it to converge to the actual state quickly.
-Moreover, if the initial values are too far from the actual state, the optimizer might converge to the wrong local minimum.
-This is particularly important when interested in the positioning in the actual \ac{GNSS} world frame with only a single antenna.
-As the yaw angle is not known at the start, it might be necessary first to wait for the robot to traverse until there is sufficient observability to determine the yaw orientation of the robot.
-This procedure is applied to the outdoor ANYmal experiments to determine the graph's initial heading value using the Umeyama alignment.
-Moreover, computation is limited in real-world robotic systems with many components running in parallel on scarce hardware.
-When allocating more or fewer robot states, a tradeoff exists between performance and computational cost, as shown in \Cref{tab:exp_anymal_hike_computational_complexity}.
-In practice, reducing the number of states might be beneficial for faster update rates or less computational demand with an acceptable loss in accuracy.
-Finally, tuning the presented framework might be complex for untrained users, as the additional flexibility in the optimization creates additional tuning knobs, e.g., the amount of drift of the alignment variables or their initial uncertainty.
-However, the default parameters apply to most practical examples. \looseness=-1
+To ensure good practical performance, the graph’s initialization must be handled carefully, especially \replace{online}{during online operation}.
+Without an initial state prior, the problem can become ill-posed.
+Assuming the robot is static at startup is helpful but often too strict when initializing in motion.
+A practical compromise is to constrain the initial state with high uncertainty so it can quickly converge.
+If initial values are far from the true state, the optimizer may fall into an incorrect local minimum. \replace{Such errors are critical w}{W}hen estimating the robot’s \replace{position}{state} in the \ac{GNSS} world frame using a single antenna\replace{}{, such errors are hard to recover from}: since yaw is initially unknown, the system may need to wait until sufficient motion provides observability.
+This strategy is used in the outdoor ANYmal experiments to initialize heading via \replace{}{explicit} Umeyama alignment.
+Real robots also face computational limits, and \Cref{tab:exp_anymal_hike_computational_complexity} shows the tradeoff between allocating more states (higher accuracy) and fewer states (lower computation).
+Finally, tuning the framework can be challenging for new users, as greater flexibility introduces more parameters, e.g., drift levels, initial uncertainty of alignment variables.
+Nevertheless, the default settings work well for most practical scenarios. \looseness=-1